deltasampler/deltasampler.github.io/readme.md

 # deltasampler
-This repository contains demos of my personal projects.
+This repository represents my personal portfolio and contains demos of my personal projects.
+Programming mostly in JS/TS or C/C++, and those are my favorite languages.